CPTC Campus Security Ensures a Safe Environment

-Any student desiring to be escorted to their vehicle in a CPTC parking area should check-in with the front desk or your instructor for assistance.
+Any student desiring to be escorted to their vehicle in a CPTC parking area should check in with the front desk or your instructor for assistance.
 Special arrangements to and from a vehicle for parking or assistance will be considered on a case-by-case basis.
 In order to obtain assistance please contact your instructor, security staff, or the administrator on duty.

 Parking areas for student, staff, handicapped, and visitor use have been specifically designated.
 Students are required to obtain a parking decal and to display the decals on all student vehicles parked on campus, including cars, trucks, motorcycles, and mopeds.
-Illegally parked vehicles (those without parking decals or those parked in reserved areas) will be issued parking ticket by the security officers.
+Illegally parked vehicles (those without parking decals or those parked in reserved areas) will be issued a parking ticket by the security officers.
 Violations may result in fines.

-The Technical College System of Georgia (TCSG) and Coastal Pines Technical College CPTC are committed to providing all employees, students, volunteers, visitors, vendors and contractors a safe and secure workplace and/or academic setting free of intimidating, threatening, or violent behavior.
-To this end, it is the policy of the TCSG and CPTC that any violent act or threatening or disruptive behavior, language, or communication in any form (including telephone, facsimile, electronic mail or written communication) will not be tolerated.
-It is each individual’s responsibility to report any act of violence or threat of violence to CPTC administration.
+The Technical College System of Georgia (TCSG) and Coastal Pines Technical College CPTC are committed to providing all employees, students, volunteers, visitors, vendors, and contractors a safe and secure workplace and/or academic setting free of intimidating, threatening, or violent behavior.
+To this end, it is the policy of the TCSG and CPTC that any violent act or threatening or disruptive behavior, language, or communication in any form (including telephone, facsimile, electronic mail, or written communication) will not be tolerated.
+It is each individual’s responsibility to report any act of violence or threat of violence to the CPTC administration.

 An employee who believes that he/she has been subject to workplace violence should report the matter to the immediate supervisor or on-site administrator as soon as possible after the incident.
 A student, volunteer, visitor, vendor or contractor who believes that he/she has been subject to workplace violence should report the matter immediately to a CPTC employee as soon as possible after the incident.

-Employees and students enrolled in certificate, diploma and/or degree programs are automatically added each semester.
+Employees and students enrolled in certificate, diploma, and/or degree programs are automatically added each semester.
 Click here to access your Rave Alerts account.
 Your username should be your CPTC email address.
 If you may not know or remember your password, then please click on the link provided for "Forgot your password?"